Aurangzeb: Death

 Both because of Aurangzeb's over-extension and because of Bahadur Shah's weak military and leadership qualities, entered a period of terminal decline.
-Immediately after Bahadur Shah occupied the throne, the Maratha Empire – which Aurangzeb had held at bay, inflicting high human and monetary costs even on his own empire – consolidated and launched effective invasions of Mughal territory, seizing power from the weak emperor.
+Immediately after Bahadur Shah occupied the throne, the Maratha Empire — which Aurangzeb had held at bay, inflicting high human and monetary costs even on his own empire — consolidated and launched effective invasions of Mughal territory, seizing power from the weak emperor.
 Within decades of Aurangzeb's death, the Mughal Emperor had little power beyond the walls of Delhi.

 Assessments and legacy

-The Rulers of Mughal Dynasty from Babur to Aurangzeb with their ancestor Timur.
+A miniature painting of Timur (centre), his descendants and the Mughal emperors.